Home Compare ED vs SO

 Consolidated Edison vs The Southern Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Consolidated Edison carrying a narrow edge on valuation.
+Consolidated Edison holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 The Southern Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON